elastic/gatsby-eui-starter/README.md

     Open the `my-eui-starter` directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

+1. **Deploy your site**

+    When you're ready to deploy and share, you can use the provided `yarn deploy` script to do so.

+    1. Modify the `pathPrefix` option in `gatsby-config.js` to reflect the name of your repo
+    1. Setup a `gh-pages` branch in your repo and ensure that its enabled in the repository settings.
+    1. Deploy with `yarn deploy`
+    1. Access your site at https://your-username.github.io/repo-name

 ---

 # 👇 According to Gatsby